Entanglement dynamics from universal low-lying modes: Conclusions and Discussion

 The methods developed in~\cite{scattering_particles} and their extensions could also be useful for a number of related questions.
 Recall that in the large $q$ limit, to show the membrane picture for multiple intervals even for the second Renyi entropy, we used the fact that multiple domain walls were essentially non-interacting in this limit.
 For the membrane picture for multiple intervals to be robust at finite $q$ and in more general cases, the quasiparticles consisting of dressed domain walls should be weakly interacting, which can be checked using such numerical methods.
-Higher dimensional generalizations of these methods could also be useful in understanding the physical picture for entanglement growth in higher dimensional systems, which were discussed in Section \ref{sec:eom}.
-It is important to understand how the physical picture of this work is modified in cases where the system has conservation laws.
+Higher dimensional generalizations of these methods could also be useful in understanding the physical picture for entanglement growth in higher-dimensional systems, which were discussed in Section \ref{sec:eom}, although the fact that domain-walls are no longer particle-like would change the physics significantly in higher dimensions.
+It is also important to understand how the physical picture of this work is modified in cases where the system has conservation laws.
 The simplest such case one can consider is to take Brownian models like the ones studied in this work with an additional $U(1)$ conservation law.
-Renyi entropies in systems with $U(1)$ conservation are said to show a $\sim \sqrt{t}$ growth~\cite{rakovszky2018diffusive, huang_2020, zhou2020diffusive}, however a universal underlying mechanism and the extent to which these results hold~\cite{znidaric2020entanglement, rakovszky2021entanglement} is still not clear.
-In this case, there is an interesting and rather intricate coupling between the domain wall degrees of freedom discussed in this work, and the hydrodynamic degrees of freedom associated with the conserved charge density.
+Renyi entropies in systems with $U(1)$ conservation are said to show a $\sim \sqrt{t}$ growth~\cite{rakovszky2018diffusive, huang_2020, zhou2020diffusive}.
+However, it is not yet clear whether these results hold universally, and what the underlying mechanism is~\cite{znidaric2020entanglement, rakovszky2021entanglement}.
+In the superhamiltonian for this case, there is an interesting and rather intricate coupling between the domain wall degrees of freedom discussed in this work, and the hydrodynamic degrees of freedom associated with the conserved charge density.
 We plan to report these on results in upcoming work.
+This interplay between the entanglement domain walls and hydrodynamic modes can also be explored for a variety of other symmetries, such as dipole or multipole conservation~\cite{guardado2020subdiffusion, feldmeier2020anomalous, moudgalya2021spectral}, or other unconventional symmetries such as quantum many-body scars~\cite{moudgalya2022exhaustive, gotta2023asymptotic} and Hilbert space fragmentation~\cite{moudgalya2022from, feldmeier2022emergent}.
+Hydrodynamic modes for these unconventional symmetries were derived using the $n = 1$ superhamiltonian in \cite{ogunnaike2023unifying, moudgalya2023symmetries}.
+The superhamiltonians found in this work govern the evolution not only of the Renyi entropies, but also of other interesting dynamical quantities that probe chaos and thermalization.
+In particular, the out-of-time-ordered correlator (OTOC) can also be written as a transition amplitude under $P_4$: